rndm-com/rndm-render-plugin-firebase/readme.md

 - *updateReference()*: This method tells the Component what to do should the reference or name be updated
 - *onValue()*: This method will tell the Component what it should do upon an update to the reference data
-- *offValue()*: This method will tell the Component what it should do upon stopping listenting to the reference
+- *offValue()*: This method will tell the Component what it should do upon stopping listening to the reference

 **Example**